Portugal Golden Visa

 The investment option can be chosen in Portugal or abroad remotely.
 If you choose to do it remotely, you only need to come to Portugal for the biometrics at SEF and deliver the originals of the documents submitted online.

-Documents Required for Portugal Residency Visa Application
+Documents Required for Portugal Golden Visa Application

 • Certified copy of valid passport